radawson/Vampire/README.md

 ## Features

-- **Vampire Transformation**: Players can become vampires through infection or commands
+- **Vampire Transformation**: Players can become vampires through infection or commands.
-- **Blood System**: Vampires need blood to survive and can offer blood to other players
+- **Blood System**: Vampires need blood to survive and can offer blood to other players.
-- **Infection Mechanics**: Vampires can infect other players, gradually turning them into vampires
+- **Infection Mechanics**: Vampires can infect other players, gradually turning them into vampires.
 - **Vampire Abilities**:
-  - Bloodlust Mode: Increased damage and speed
+  - Bloodlust Mode: Increased damage and speed.
-  - Night Vision: See in the dark
+  - Night Vision: See in the dark.
-  - Intent Mode: Show vampire status to other players
+  - Intent Mode: Toggle infection chance on attack.
-  - Shriek: Infect nearby players
+  - Shriek: Infect nearby players.
-- **Holy Water**: Players can use holy water to damage vampires
-- **Altars**: Dark and light altars with special effects
+- **Sunlight Effects**: Vampires take damage in direct sunlight, configurable protection via blocks and armor.
+- **Altars**: Special multi-block structures for infection (Dark Altar) and curing (Light Altar).
+- **Holy Water / Blood Vials**: Craftable/obtainable items with effects on vampires/undead.
+- **Dark Gift**: Vampires can offer to turn human players directly.
-- **Database Support**: SQLite and MySQL database options with Hibernate ORM
+- **Database Support**: SQLite and MySQL database options with Hibernate ORM.
-- **Localization**: Full language support with customizable messages
+- **Localization**: Full language support with customizable messages.

+## Gameplay

+- **Becoming a Vampire**: Get infected by another vampire's attack (Intent mode increases chance) or via a Dark Altar ritual.
+Infection progresses over time, eventually transforming the player.
+- **Survival**: Maintain your blood level by feeding on certain mobs or players (configurable).
+Avoid direct sunlight unless protected by blocks or armor.
+- **Abilities**: Use commands like `/vampire mode` to toggle Night Vision and Intent.
+Use `/vampire shriek` to infect groups.
+- **Altars**: Find or build Dark and Light Altars.
+These require specific materials around a central core block (`OBSIDIAN` for Dark, `DIAMOND_BLOCK` for Light by default).
+Right-clicking the core block with the required resources (check `CONFIG.md`) initiates a ritual.
+You must remain near the altar for a short channeling period (default 3 seconds) for the effect (infection or cure) to occur.
+- **Trading**: Use `/vampire offer` and `/vampire accept` to trade blood with other players.
+- **Dark Gift**: Vampires can use `/vampire offergift` to offer turning a nearby human player, who can `/vampire acceptgift` or `/vampire rejectgift`.

 ## Commands